so1icitx/CTF-s/ConveryMyVideo/README.md

   ```

 ### 4. Explore as www-data
-- ran linpeas and found clean.sh running as a crontab
+- ran pspy64 and found clean.sh running as a crontab

 - Navigated to `/var/www/html/tmp`:
   ```bash